Bank Reconciliation: Definition, Example Template, and How to Do It

 2. Missed Opportunities for Cost Control

 Neglecting regular reconciliation might lead to organizations overlooking overpayments or unneeded expenses.
 For example, duplicate charges or concealed costs may go unreported, reducing profitability.
-Businesses that reconcile their accounts on a regular basis can identify anomalies early on, allowing for better cost control and increased savings.
+Businesses that reconcile their accounts regularly can identify anomalies early on, allowing for better cost control and increased savings.

 3. Increased Risk of Errors and Fraud